jbcodeforce/kp-data-replication/docs/provisioning.md

 # enter text
 ```

-If you want to use the strimzi kafka docker image to run the above scripts locally but remotely connect to a kafka cluster you need multiple things to happen:
+If you want to use the strimzi kafka docker image to run the above scripts on your local computer, remotely connect to a kafka cluster you need multiple things to happen:

-* Be sure the kafka yaml file include the external route stamza:
+* Be sure the kafka custer definition yaml file includes the `external` route stamza:

 ```yaml
 spec: